 - $5,000 personal injury protection (PIP)

 PIP is sometimes called “First-Party Benefits” or FSB in Pennsylvania.
-Most insurance experts recommend that you buy higher limits for more financial protection.
+Given today’s medical costs, many households choose higher medical limits and may consider Extraordinary Medical Benefits for added protection.
+Most insurance experts also recommend higher liability limits.
 Additionally, financed or leased vehicles likely will need full coverage car insurance, which would include collision and comprehensive coverage.

 Car Insurance Coverage Options